 In addition to those benefits, our method of reuse involves volunteers from the community, many of them facing barriers to work as a result of their history or physical or emotional state, with simple, active, team-based work that’s proven effective in building skills and confidence.
 Many of our volunteers go on to either permanent employment with us, or with other local businesses that we have ties with.

-We’d reuse all of our wood if it were possible, but currently we only manage to reuse about 50% of the wood we collect.
-Still, in 2016 we succeeded in reusing over 8,000 tonnes of waste wood, as much output as a small forest!
+We’d reuse all of our wood if it were possible, but currently we only manage to reuse about 50% of the wood we collect, recycling the rest.
+Still, in 2017 we succeeded in reusing over 10,000 tonnes of waste wood, as much output as a small forest!
 If you want to help us push it up even further, please consider buying timber or furniture from one of our enterprises.